TheRensselaerIDEA/MortalityMinder/README.md

 ```

 ## Development
-The **Mortality Minder** app is in active development and undergoes daily updates.
+The **MortalityMinder** app is in active development and undergoes daily updates.
 Please be sure to consistently pull from master in your local setup.
 If you notice any bugs, create an issue.
 Please ensure issues have a descriptive title, and the comment should describe where the bug was found and how you were using the application.

 For all contributors, **any** changes made to the application should be written in a separate branch, and sent as a pull request.
 Please refrain from pushing changes directly to master, as we must ensure a working copy of the app at all times.
 When in doubt, follow this protocol: